10 Internet Legends About Snakes

 Source: iNaturalist user Kai Squires – CC BY 4.0

-A respinning of a classic snake storyline: the besotted owner who has no idea that their pet is sizing them up for a future meal.
-This tale revolves around the teller’s sister, whose pet python had stopped eating.
+A respinning of a classic snake storyline: the besotted owner who has no idea that their pet is sizing them up as a future meal.
+This version revolves around the sister of the person relaying the legend, whose pet python had stopped eating.
 She took the python to the vet, who insisted that this was normal for large ambush constrictors, which can go months without eating.

 5 Blue bonnet rattlesnake